Mercédesz Henger: 2016–2020

 In 2016, she is the third finalist of L'isola dei famosi 11, a reality show on Canale 5 hosted by Alessia Marcuzzi from the studio and Alvin from the island; in the same year she is in the cast of Grand Hotel Chiambretti on Canale 5, she is in the cast of the music video Estate 2016 by Paolo Vallesi and in the cast of Bring the Noise on Italia 1.

-Since 2016 Mercédesz is a pundit in the programs Domenica Live (closed in 2021) and Pomeriggio Cinque, both on Canale 5 and hosted by Barbara D'Urso, many times with her mother Éva Henger.
+Since 2016 Mercédesz is a pundit in the programs Domenica Live (closed in 2021) and Pomeriggio Cinque (until 2023), both on Canale 5 and hosted by Barbara D'Urso, many times with her mother Éva Henger.
 Moreover in 2016 she is a basketball player in BasketArtisti, a basketball team.

 In 2017 she is the testimonial of S.S.
 Lazio Women, an Italian women's football team.

 In 2017 and in 2018 she is a pundit in the program Casa Signorini on 361tv, many times with her mother Éva Henger; and in 2018 Mercédesz is in the cast of Vip Champion 2018 on 361tv, where there is also her mother.

 In 2017 and in 2019 she takes part in the cast of Le Iene on Italia 1, in 2017 with her mother Éva Henger.
 In 2018 she is in the cast of the music video E contro tutto by Dorian.
 In the same year she debuts as a singer collaborating with Btsound; the single is Boomerang and there is also a music video; in this music video there is also her sister Jennifer.
 In 2018 she is in the cast of the music video Portami via da me by Marco Santilli.

 Since 2018 signs a line of lipsticks for MU – Make Up.
 From 2019 to 2020 she is a pundit in the programs Live – Non è la D'Urso on Canale 5 and hosted by Barbara D'Urso.

 In 2019 she is in the cast of the music video Traguardo by VEMO, she is co-host for Miss Europe Continental (backstage), and she is in the cast of music video Chica linda by Prynce Niko.